Jschnizer/Senior-Design/README.md

 Team Members:
   1. Austin Schoster (schostaj@mail.uc.edu) - Computer Science
   2. Joe Schnizer (schnizjt@mail.uc.edu) - Computer Science
-  3. Derrick Mchale () - Computer Science
+  3. Derrick Mchale (mchaleds@mail.uc.edu) - Computer Science

 # Project Topic/Description
 This project is an app that uses AI to come up with a playlist of music that is personalized to you and what you want to listen to at a given moment.
 Some factors that may influence this include: